Red light therapy looks simple. You turn on a panel, stand in front of it, and wait. Easy, right?

 Can I use red light therapy every day?

-What time of day works best for red light therapy?
+What time of day works best?

-Does distance from the device affect dosage?
+Does distance from the device affect exposure?

-How soon will I see results?
+How soon will I notice changes?

-Can red light therapy disrupt sleep?
+Can red light therapy affect sleep?

 Conclusion

 Right time.
+Right amount.
+Right frequency.

 Start small.
 Track progress.
 Adjust as needed.